freenas/freenas-docs/userguide/sharing.rst

    Configuring Time Machine on Mac OS X Lion

-If :guilabel:`Time Machine could not complete the backup.
-The backup disk image could not be created (error 45)` is shown when backing up to the %brand% system, a sparsebundle image must be created using
+If :literal:`Time Machine could not complete the backup.
+The backup disk image could not be created (error 45)` is shown when backing up to the
-`these instructions
+%brand% system, a sparsebundle image must be created using `these instructions
 <https://community.netgear.com/t5/Stora-Legacy/Solution-to-quot-Time-Machine-could-not-complete-the-backup/td-p/294697>`__.

-If :guilabel:`Time Machine completed a verification of your backups.
+If :literal:`Time Machine completed a verification of your backups.
 To improve reliability, Time Machine must create a new backup for you.` is shown, follow the instructions in `this post
 <http://www.garth.org/archives/2011,08,27,169,fix-time-machine-sparsebundle-nas-based-backup-errors.html>`__
 to avoid making another backup or losing past backups.